 Click tracking is becoming more and more important to sales and marketing professionals, but how does it work and how reliable is it?
-We'll dive into those questions so you become an expert.
-If you haven't yet seen our article on email open tracking, it is a great companion piece to this write up.
+We’ll dive into those questions so you become an expert.
+We also invite you to check out our article on email open tracking.
+It is a great companion piece to this write up.

 Like email open tracking, email click tracking started with email marketing.
 Eventually, the exact same technology made its way into sales software.
 And now the effectiveness really comes down to ease of use of the email sending system.

 Email Click Tracking Overview